 The town centre shops have struggled with competition from major supermarket chains and larger commercial centres such as York, Harrogate and Leeds but through their own efforts and in partnership with bodies such as Chamber of Trade, local business owners still work hard to keep the Town Centre viable as a commercial centre.
 There are a number of small industrial estates on the periphery of the town though there is a need to attract more companies to set up businesses for local employment growth.
-The town has a market every Wednesday.
+The town has a market every Wednesday and a Farmers Market and Artisan Market once a month.